Kyriosity/read-write/README+/pencraft/README+/quotes/README+/cornerstones.md

 # IT - Quotes - Cornerstones

-* Quotes and epigraphs can be annoying, but only worthy ones are cherry-picked for this paper to provoke deeper IT thinking.
+* Quotes and epigraphs can be annoying, their hackneyed selections migrate between resources &mdash; only worthy ones are cherry-picked here to provoke deeper IT thinking.
 * Looking for quotes gets arduous - not every expert spoke/wrote/thought in them and maintained their list, and not every best is in _wikiquote_.

 [![#SimpleVsComplex](https://img.shields.io/badge/%23-Simple⚔️Complex-2962FF)](#) [![ArcDeco thanks](https://img.shields.io/badge/⭐-Arc_Deco-yellow?style=flat&labelColor=3A3B3C&color=yellow)](../../../../software/ArcDeco/README.md)